-It’s important to choose carefully, and that’s what I want to show you how to do today.
+It’s important to choose carefully, and that’s what we want to show you how to do today.

-If you’re thinking about hiring an SEO company, I’ve put together 17 questions that can help you make the right choice.
+If you’re considering hiring an SEO company, we’ve compiled 17 questions to help you make the right choice.

 You should ask these questions before hiring anyone so you know exactly what to expect.

-Finally, you don’t need to ask all of these questions, but I’ll explain why each is important so that you can decide if a question is relevant to your situation.
+Finally, you don’t need to ask all of these questions, but we’ll explain why each is important so that you can decide if a question is relevant to your situation.

 Types of SEO help

-Before we get into the questions, I want to go over the different types of SEOs:
+Before we get into the questions, we want to go over the different types of SEOs:

-- individual SEO consultants – these are freelancers who offer their SEO services.
+- Individual SEO consultants – Freelancers who offer their SEO services.

-- SEO companies/agencies – these companies have teams of SEOs and standardized SEO processes for the most part.
+- SEO companies/agencies – Teams of SEOs and standardized SEO processes for the most part.
 They typically work with businesses of a decent size (with budgets of at least a few thousand dollars per month for SEO).

-- in-house SEOs – if your business is very large or is growing rapidly, it often makes sense to hire an in-house SEO team.
-You can set it up yourself or hire an SEO consultant to help put things into place and come up with an initial strategy.
+- In-house SEOs – Hiring an in-house SEO team makes sense if your business is large or growing rapidly.
+You can set it up yourself or hire an SEO consultant to help implement things and develop an initial strategy.